ModDota/moddota.github.io/_articles/units/unit-producing-buildings.md

 date: 08.03.2015
 ---

-This is a response tutorial on @Lemon30 [question thread](https://moddota.com/forums/discussion/168/unit-producing-buildings-how-do-they-work), I'm gonna explain the scripting approaches to fully spawning units with a building, including making them controllable and defining initial orders.
+This is a response tutorial on a question thread, I'm gonna explain the scripting approaches to fully spawning units with a building, including making them controllable and defining initial orders.

 ## Step 1: The npc_units_custom.txt files